Wambyi/ELK-Stack/README.md

 - Filebeat monitors the log files or locations that you specify, collects log events and forwards them either to the Elasticsearch or Logstash for indexing.

-- Metricbeat helps you monitor your servers by collecting metrics from the systema nd services running on the servers such as Apache, MySQL, HAProxy, Mongo DB etc.
+- Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the servers such as Apache, MySQL, HAProxy, Mongo DB etc.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.